btipling/fe/README.md

         0.00 real         0.00 user         0.00 sys
 ```

-Compared the same search with `find` on the same code base:
+Compare the same search with `find` on the same code base:

 ```shell
 $ time find . -name "gulpfile.js"